-The hamstrings may be more vulnerable to pain and injury in heel strike running on account of greater stretch force on the hamstrings as a result of overstride mechanics as well as a higher collisional force generated at heel strike.
+The hamstrings are more vulnerable to pain and injury in heel strike running on account of greater stretch force on the hamstrings as a result of overstride mechanics as well as a higher collisional force generated at heel strike.
 This force is transmitted to the hamstrings while the hamstrings are in an over-stretched state.
 In contrast, hamstring injury may be less likely in forefoot running because a smaller over-stride angle results at touchdown which may prevent the hamstrings from stretching beyond their maximum tolerable limit.
 Read more here!

 BSc Neurobiology; MSc Biomechanics candidate, ultra minimalist runner & founder of RunForefoot.
 I was a heel striker, always injured.
 I was inspired by the great Tirunesh Dibaba to try forefoot running.
 Now, I'm injury free.
 This is why I launched Run Forefoot, to advocate the health & performance benefits of forefoot running and to raise awareness on the dangers of heel striking, because the world needs to know.